mozilla-b2g/gaia-email-libs-and-more/README.md

 On OS X, your b2g-desktop symlink will be something like `/Applications/B2G.app/Contents/MacOS/`.

-To view detailed test results after a `make post-tests` test run, visit http://localhost:8008/ in your browser (after you have started an ArbPL daemon with `./webserve`).

 `make help` provides details about all supported commands.

-### Viewing the Test Results in ArbPL

-Due to the complexity of the email backend, our test runner generates intense JSON files containing detailed logs from the test run.
-But you don't want to view raw JSON yourself, which is why you went to the trouble to install ArbPL.
-This tool allows you to inspect detailed logs and extract information that would be difficult to understand with only a raw console dump.

-When you run unit tests, ArbPL automatically updates the UI with the latest test runs; no need to refresh every time.

 ### Nitty-Gritty Details about Fake Servers